nsg-ethz/p4-learning/exercises/04-MPLS/p4runtime/README.md

 ### Task 3.
 Enable communication between h1, h2, and h3:

-After having completed the data plane programming, you now should fill in the table entries in `sx-commands.txt` for your network to work.
-Same as in the previous section, you will find 7 different command files, one for each switch in the topology.
-In these, we already provide the necessary entries for the `h1 -> h2` connection.
-Your task is to: (i) understand the provided entries, and (ii) complete the command files with the required table entries such that bidirectional communication between any two hosts in the topology is possible.
+After having completed the data plane programming, you now should fill in the table entries using `controller.py` for your network to work.
+In this script, we already provide the necessary entries for the `h1 -> h2` connection.
+Your task is to: (i) understand the provided entries, and (ii) complete the script with the required table entries such that bidirectional communication between any two hosts in the topology is possible.

-1. Complete the `sx-commands.txt` files.
+1. Complete the `controller.py` script.

 ### Task 4.
 Test your solution: